How To

 Free tier: 1 active study at a time with limited responses.

 Biggest drawback: Card sorting is clearly a secondary feature.
 The analysis is basic compared to dedicated card sorting tools — you get the essentials but not the depth.
-And pricing jumps to $99/month for the Organization plan, making it expensive if card sorting is your primary use case.
+Pricing jumps to $99/month for the Organization plan, making it expensive if card sorting is your primary use case.

 Best for: Teams already using Maze for prototype testing who want to add card sorting without adopting another tool.